Facebook groups will grow your business

 4) Share your lead magnets in your Facebook groups (if they allow you to do so).
 Once you’ve found some groups with your ideal customer and they have discovered that you are an expert in what you do (because you’ve provided such incredible value.
 Now it’s time to get them on your list!

 Look in the group guidelines for their Promo Day or Offer Day.
 The host will typically have a prompt with a graphic that is called something like Freebie Friday or Offer Day or Share-It Wednesday.
-(In my group, Profitable Online Entrepreneurs, we have Share the Good Thursdays).
+(In my group, Business Profit Engine, we have Share the Good Thursdays).
 Post your lead magnet under that prompt.

 5) Keep track of your groups.
 At first, it was hard to keep track of the Promo Days because they are all on different days of the week.
 So, this is another reason that I put together the comprehensive spreadsheet of the groups that I think are the most awesome for business owners and bloggers.
 I also include their size, host name(s), focus area, URL, and Promo Days, and Social Share Days.